Kristina01111000/Kristina01111000.github.io/README.md

   Wordpress:
   - Personalizing theme from Brad Hussey's class
-  - making a website for dr w using peepso, learndash, woocommerce
+  - making a website for dr w using peepso, learndash, woocommerce -> going well, need to get the theme he wants

   Javascript:
   - Tetris